|

 FAQ life insurance at 40

-life insurance worth it for a single person?
+Is life insurance worth it at age 40?

 5. Final thoughts Life insurance at 40